Activities are abundant here in Southwest Montana.

-Dillon, like many locations in the Mountain West, is a bikers paradise.
+Dillon, like many other locations in the Mountain West, is a biker's paradise.
 If you are a mountain biker there are challenges in every direction.
 If its road biking you're after, look no further, the area will give you miles in all directions.
-Dillon and our RV and campground hosts RATPOD (Race Around The Pioneers in One Day).
+Dillon and our RV park hosts bikers riding in an event known as RATPOD (Race Around The Pioneers in One Day).
 This 127 mile event begins and ends in town.
 RATPOD is a charity event benefitting "CAMP MAKE A DREAM" and draws volunteers and cyclists from every part of the country and around the world.
 Beaverhead RV Park & Campground sits on the Lewis & Clark bicycle Trail as well as the TransAmerica Bicycle Trail so come peddle with us!

 RIVER RAFTING & FLOATING

 Many people bring along canoes, inflatables of every size and shape, motorized watercraft for the local lakes and drift boats to fish the rivers.
 Weekends find many people exploring the waterways or simply having a good time floating the rivers and enjoying nature at its best as well as the wildlife that inhabits this area.
 There are many put ins and take outs making opportunities to float easy and accessible.